Chart Color Schemes

 Health performance in Hillcrest is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Mental health issues and asthma are the most common conditions, affecting 9.7% and 8.9% of residents respectively.
-68.5% of residents claim to be free from medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age residents have an above-average prevalence of chronic health conditions.
-Hillcrest has 11.5% of residents aged 65 and over (842 people), lower than the 15.2% in Greater Brisbane.
-Health outcomes among seniors present challenges, ranking lower nationally than the broader population.
+Mental health issues and asthma are the most common medical conditions in Hillcrest, affecting 9.7 and 8.9% of residents respectively.
+However, 68.5% of residents claim to be completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents in Hillcrest show a higher prevalence of chronic health conditions than average.
+The area has 11.4% of residents aged 65 and over (849 people), which is lower than the 15.1% in Greater Brisbane.
+Health outcomes among seniors present some challenges, although they rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health